jellydator/ttlcache/Readme.md

 1. A item can store any kind of object, previously, only strings could be saved
 2. Optionally, you can add callbacks too: check if a value should expire, be notified if a value expires, and be notified when new values are added to the cache
 3. The expiration can be either global or per item
-4. Can exist items without expiration time
+4. Items can exist without expiration time (time.Zero)
 5. Expirations and callbacks are realtime.
 Don't have a pooling time to check anymore, now it's done with a heap.